Structural FEA

 • Design Code Checks - AS 4100:2020, AISC 360-16, Eurocode 3, and CSA S16-19 steel design checks via Member Analysis

-• DXF Import - Import CAD wireframes directly as nodes and members
+• DXF Import - Import CAD geometry directly as nodes, members, and plate meshes

 • PDF & Excel Reports - Export professional analysis reports including geometry, results, and design checks